rahmansial477/custodia-whitepaper/README.md

 }
 ```

 This is called automatically at the tail of `buyTicket()` whenever a tier's `sold` count reaches its `totalSupply`.
-Organizers retain manual override via `setTierOpen()` for cases where auto-progression isn't desired (e.g. holding a tier back for a scheduled release time).
+Organizers retain manual override via `setTierOpen()` for cases where auto-progression isn't desired (e.g. holding a tier back for a scheduled release time)

 ---